Outsourcing vs. Outstaffing Models: What is the Difference?

 Outstaffing vs Outsourcing: What Would Be Best for Your Project?

 Resources.
-When you decide between outsourcing or outstaffing or comparing IT managed services vs. staff augmentation, it’s the only criteria that matters.
+When you decide between outsourcing or outstaffing or comparing IT-managed services vs. staff augmentation, it’s the only criteria that matters.
 Do you have the internal resources for the daily management of a team of vendor-employed programmers?
 Do you have good internal processes for assigning and following up on projects?

 Is it easy to loop outsiders into your project management software systems?
 Can your staff work with outside developers seamlessly?
 If the answer to all these questions is no, you should seriously consider outsourcing instead of outstaffing.
 You’ll need the turnkey convenience that outsourcing provides.